Things to know about piriformis syndrome

 - severe pain when attempting certain movements (for example climbing stairs, walking, running).

-- Diagnosis is primarily based upon the patient's history and physical exam; other more common, similar problems are diagnosed or ruled out by CT, MRI, electromyography, and injection tests.
+- Health care professionals make their diagnosis based upon the patient's history and physical exam; other more common, similar problems are diagnosed or ruled out by CT, MRI, electromyography, and injection tests.

-- Treatment of piriformis syndrome depends upon the chronicity of the disease and may include physical therapy, exercise, stretching, and medical treatments such as injection therapy, NSAIDs, opiates, and infrequently surgery.
+- Treatment of piriformis syndrome depends upon the chronicity of the disease and may include physical therapy, exercise, stretching, and medical treatments such as injection therapy, NSAIDs, opiates, and infrequent surgery.

 - There are several types of home remedies (exercises, cold packs, stretching, for example) that can be used to help reduce the symptoms of piriformis syndrome and help muscles to heal.